Thinking of starting a new venture? Then you might want to hear this.

 Every heard of Aereo?

 Always take environmental, social, governmental, and ethical factors into consideration during your market research.
-It’s better to discard a controversial idea than pay for later, as Aereo did.
+It’s better to discard a controversial idea than pay for it later, as Aereo did.

 11. Burn Out